 Some Of The Best Petroglyphs In Moab

-In the canyonlands of the red rock area in southern Utah is Moab, a traveler’s base for many extraordinary adventures in the territory.
-One reason to spend time in this unusual part of the country is to explore the great abundance of Moab petroglyph sites.
-The ancient rock artworks date from historical periods as early as 5500 BC.
-Here’s some general information about some of the most popular rock art sites in this part of Utah and where to find petroglyphs in Moab when you arrive in the wilderness vicinity of each one.
+In the canyonlands of southern Utah lies the picturesque town of Moab, a traveler’s base for many extraordinary adventures that can be had nearby.
+A top reason to visit in this amazing part of the country is to explore the great abundance of rock art that the area holds.
+Many of our Moab canyoneering trips feature up close viewing, additional information about the sites and views of lesser known, hidden panels .
+The ancient rock artworks date from as early as 5500 BC.
+Here’s some information about some of the most popular rock art sites in this part of Utah and where to find petroglyphs in Moab.

 Trail Length: You can view these spectacular, vivid petroglyphs from your car.

 These petroglyphs are well worth the effort to stop by and see, and they’re convenient to reach as you’re on your way from Moab to visit Birthing Rock.
 The Moonflower Canyon Petroglyphs are on a small area of the cliff wall right beside the road, so you don’t need to hike into the canyon to see them.

 Location: (About 3.3 miles from Moab) Off of Hwy 191 turn onto Kane Creek Blvd.
 Follow the road west the petroglyphs are on the left, beside the Moonflower Canyon campgrounds.

 Time: Plan for an hour, or a bit longer if you want to hike a little into the Canyon too.

 Trail Length: No hiking is necessary.
 The rock art is by the parking lot for entering the canyon.

 The Birthing Rock panel is on a large boulder beside Kane Creek Boulevard.
 Its namesake petroglyph depicts a woman giving birth to a baby.
 This is one of, only a handful of “birthing scenes” found in the southwest.
 It’s one of Moab’s most unique ancient rock artworks.